William H. Hallahan

-William Henry Hallahan III (December 12, 1925 – August 21, 2018) was an American Edgar-award winning novelist.
-He is best known for his work in the mystery, suspense and occult fields.
+William Henry Hallahan III (December 12, 1925 – August 21, 2018) was an American novelist.
+He is best known for his work in the mystery, suspense and occult fields, and won an Edgar Award in the mystery genre.

 Personal life

-Hallahan was born on December 12, 1925, in Brooklyn, New York, to William H. Hallahan, Jr., and Berenice E. Lyons, the third child in a family of six boys and one girl.
+Hallahan was born on December 12, 1925, in Brooklyn, New York, to William H. Hallahan Jr., and Berenice E. Lyons, the third child in a family of six boys and one girl.
 He served in the US Navy in World War II as a radioman second class in Natal, Brazil.
 He attended Temple University on the GI Bill, and graduated with a B.S. in Journalism and an M.A. in English.

 Hallahan had a writing career that spanned seven decades.
 His first job was with Temple University, as a college English instructor, but he soon left to start his business career as a writer and editor of the Boot and Shoe Recorder at Chilton Publications.
 In 1957, he entered the advertising world as a copywriter for M. Russell Berger, a small Philadelphia advertising agency.
 After a brief stint there, he joined the international ad agency N.W.
 Ayer, then headquartered in Philadelphia, as copy chief, where he worked on accounts such as United Airlines, the Plymouth Division of Chrysler and other similar clients.

 In 1968, Hallahan was sent to the Detroit offices of N.W.
 Ayer as part of a team to try to save the Plymouth account from leaving N.W.
 Ayer.
 The account nonetheless left, and Hallahan joined an ad agency that became Garceau, Hallahan and McCollough.
 At the same time, he also began to conduct a mail-order copy writing course.

 Hallahan began to turn his focus on writing a novel.
 In early 1971 his wife Marion sent his first novel The Dead of Winter to a literary agent; the book was published in 1972.